Medicare Assistance Programs: Explaining the Basics

 A Medicare Saving Program allows beneficiaries to receive help from their state to pay Medicare premiums.
 Depending on your circumstances, you may also receive help to pay Part A and Part B deductibles, coinsurance and copayments.

-People with limited income, disabled, blind, 65 or older can qualify to receive this monthly benefit from the Social Security Administration (SSA).
+People with limited income who are disabled, blind, or 65 or older can qualify to receive this monthly benefit from the Social Security Administration (SSA).
 For dual-eligible Medicare beneficiaries who receive SSI benefits, your state of residence will pay your Medicare premiums.